klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 implementation "ch.qos.logback:logback-classic:1.2.3"
 ```

+**Note**: In the central repository, the RC, Android, and Java versions are listed together.
+If you use wildcards to get a version, you may be using a version that is not appropriate for your platform.

 ### Installation

 If you want to generate transactions related with a smart contract, you need to install a Solidity compiler and caver-java commmand-line tool first.